 Many of the rental car companies on Providenciales are a business that operates under a local brand, as well as one or more of the international brands.
 This is largely done to gain access to the large booking networks and gain additional traffic.

-It’s advisable research potential rental companies online prior to making reservations, yet be aware that reviews can often be false.
+It’s advisable to research potential rental companies online prior to making reservations, yet be aware that reviews can often be false.
 It’s often best to give special consideration to the negative reviews.

 Rental Cars Are Usually the Least Expensive Way to Get Around